ameru/ttt-react-js/README.md

 # ttt-react-js
-Interactive TicTacToe on React.js!! conditional rendering whomst i don't know her
+Interactive TicTacToe on React.js!!
+My first React project and I don't have the discipline to sift through documentation so here I am just experimenting the true Cal Poly #learnbydoing way!
+Jeffrey would be so proud T-T

 ## Tech Stack
 - HTML